 ii.
 Contextual matters, including, Somalia, a nation strategically positioned in the Horn of Africa, exhibits a diverse and complex geographical inter alia, as appropriate: landscape that has profoundly influenced its socio-economic and environmental conditions.
-With an extensive coastline along the Indian Ocean and the Gulf of Aden, Somalia occupies a land area of a) National circumstances, approximately 637,660 km2, making it one of the largest countries in the region.
-Its topographical variations, such as geography, climate, encompassing low-lying coastal plains, interior plateaus, and mountainous highlands in the north, economy, sustainable contribute to distinct ecological zones that shape human settlement patterns, economic activities, and development and environmental vulnerabilities. poverty eradication.
-Despite its vast natural endowments, the country remains highly susceptible to climatic fluctuations, a b) Best practices and factor that significantly constrains agricultural productivity, water security, and sustainable development.
-The country's classification as predominantly arid to semi-arid, combined with erratic precipitation patterns experience related to and prolonged drought cycles, renders it one of the most climate-vulnerable nations globally.
-As evidenced the preparation of the nationally determined by its ranking of 164th out of 187 countries in the Notre Dame Global Adaptation Initiative (ND-GAIN) Index, contribution.
-Somalia faces profound challenges in climate adaptation and resilience-building12 Other In December 2023, Somalia reached the Heavily Indebted Poor Countries (HIPC) Completion Point, securing c) contextual aspirations and full debt relief.
-This milestone is expected to reduce Somalia's debt-to-GDP ratio from 41% in 2022 to just priorities acknowledged 6%13, freeing up fiscal space for critical development and climate adaptation projects.
-Access to new when joining the Paris financial resources provides Somalia with an opportunity to strengthen food security, expand renewable energy, and implement large-scale adaptation programs that can safeguard key economic sectors.
-Agreement;
+With an extensive a) National circumstances, coastline along the Indian Ocean and the Gulf of Aden, Somalia occupies a land area of approximately 637,660 km2, such as geography, making it one of the largest countries in the region.
+Its topographical variations, encompassing low-lying coastal climate, plains, interior plateaus, and mountainous highlands in the north, contribute to distinct ecological zones that shape economy. sustainable human settlement patterns, economic activities, and environmental vulnerabilities. development and

+Despite its vast natural endowments, the country remains highly susceptible to climatic fluctuations, a factor that significantly constrains agricultural productivity, water security, and sustainable development.
+The country's classification as predominantly arid to semi-arid, combined with erratic precipitation patterns and prolonged drought cycles, renders it one of the most climate-vulnerable nations globally.
+As evidenced by its ranking of 164th out of 187 countries in the Notre Dame Global Adaptation Initiative (ND-GAIN) Index, Somalia faces profound challenges in climate adaptation and resilience-building1 poverty eradication.

-12 ND-GAIN, 2024 Report
+1 ND-GAIN, 2024 Report